ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/costmap_2d/index.md

 Type: `bool` Default: `false`

-:   If true, the costmap moves with the robot, maintaining a local view centered around it.
+:   If `true`, the costmap moves with the robot, maintaining a local view centered around it.
     This is typically used for local costmaps.
-    If false, the costmap remains fixed in the global frame.
+    If `false`, the costmap remains fixed in the global frame.

 ### **`track_unknown_space`**

 Type: `bool` Default: `false`

-:   If false, treats unknown space as free space, else as unknown space.
+:   If `false`, treats unknown space as free space, else as unknown space.

 ### **`transform_tolerance`**